TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 > One hundred and seventy years.
 You were one of my first too.

 And thus Astarion learns the full truth.
 Previously he was only a murderer bringing food to his master.
 Now he is an accomplice in the centuries old suffering of thousands.
+All the humans he has ever abducted are here.
+Imprisoned since their capture, awaiting the moment of their final sacrifice.
+We find the Gur children too, as spawns, but at this point, what did we expect.

-After finally killing Cazador, Astarion is faced with yet another brutal choice.
+After finally defeating Cazador, Astarion is must choose between ascending or not.
+There are 3 options here, he ascends, we forcefully interrupt his ascension, or we convince him that he may do better.
+Convincing him isn't easy, but it is the best outcome for him.
+Then he is faced with yet another brutal choice.
 Save seven thousand spawns, many of which he brought to his master, or kill them all.
 Releasing them would unleash seven thousand souls many of which have been tormented for more than a century.
 The mind cannot comprehend their suffering and the subsequent madness that they lived through.
 They can't ever see the sunlight, cannot ever eat normal food.
 As long as they live, their bodies will hunger for blood of the living.
-Some may curve their urges, but many will not.
+Some may curb their urges, but many will not.
 So he, only has one choice, really.
 Kill them all.

-After this, Ulma, the leader of the Gur's forgives him and offers a few words of encouragement:
+After this, Ulma forgives him and offers a few words of encouragement:

 > For us, destroying evil is a simple choice.
 We are born to do it - trained to do it.
 But to face your kin?
 To face everything you know and still make that choice.
 There is nothing simple there.
 It is a tragedy so many had to die, but had they lived they would have caused a thousand more tragedies.
 You did not choose an easy path, but you chose